snufkinwa/algostack/docs/core-topics/data_structures/README.md

 ### Stack

 A stack is a “Last In, First Out” (LIFO) structure where the last item added is the first to be removed.
 Perfect for scenarios like undo operations or managing function calls.
 [Learn more](./stack/Stack.md)

+### Queue

+A queue is a **"First In, First Out" (FIFO)** structure where the first item added is the first one to be removed.
+Useful in situations where tasks need to be handled in the order they arrive, like processing print jobs or managing customer service requests.
+[Learn more](./queue/Queue.md)

 ---